Sustain / Real Bread Campaign / Articles

 Why am I seeing this now?

-Following a 2021 public consultation, an amendment to the Regulations, enacted in November 2024, now requires mills to also add folic acid (a synthetic form of the folate found naturally in green vegetables and other foods), giving companies until 13 December 2026 to comply.
+After an announcement and public consultation in 2021, an amendment to the Regulations was enacted in November 2024.
+It requires mills to now also add folic acid (a synthetic form of the folate found naturally in green vegetables and other foods), with a final deadline of 13 December 2026 to comply.

 *Some companies choose to add minerals and synthetic forms of vitamins to their foods voluntarily, notably breakfast cereals.
 This allows marketers to make a range of nutritional claims, even on foods that are otherwise unhealthy - low in fibre, high in sugar etc.